 north of the turnoff to Wujal

-It is a black mountain, consisting of large granite
+Wujal.
+It is a very unique black mountain, looking like a heap of large

 boulders, which you can have a look at from the highway car park.
-There
+And

 are no bushwalks or camping.